ssc-meetups-community/meetups/index.md

 * Cambridge (UK)
     * Form [here](https://goo.gl/forms/vtaFRLqOUEKtnxuj2) for organising the third meetup.
-    * Meetup scheduled: TBC
+    * Meetup scheduled: Wednesaday June 21, 7 PM
-      * Location: TBC
+      * Location: The Burleigh Arms
     * Contact: rlm72 (at) cam.ac.uk
     * Previous meetups:
       * April 22, May 10
-    * Third meetup will probably be some time in June.
-Email me with any questions, or if you want to join the Facebook group.
+    * Email me with any questions, or if you want to join the Facebook group.

 * Canberra
     * Meetup scheduled: Saturday, April 8, 2017, 11 AM